 Doors to the Universe

-Sadly, human beings can't eye more than one thing at a time.
-But Webb's Near Infrared Spectrograph (NIRSpec) can, thanks to a piece of technology miniscule enough to be threatened by the motes of dust floating in the air.
+Sadly, human beings can’t eye more than one thing at a time.
+The James Webb Space Telescope’s Near-Infrared Spectrograph (NIRSpec) can, thanks to a piece of technology miniscule enough to be threatened by the motes of dust floating in the air.

 On Earth, the solution to this typical telescope problem is simple.
 Scientists use metal plates drilled with holes to block out light from surrounding objects and focus on the multiple objects they want to analyze.
 Each time they do a new set of observations, they drill and insert a new set of plates.